Which wheat grinder should I buy?

 I did not include appliances that are not dedicated to grinding wheat, like the grinder attachment for your Kitchen Aid mixer or blenders that advertise they can turn grain into flour (like VitaMix.)
 These simply do not have any of the qualities that I look for in a good wheat grinder: They are slow to grind, the flour is not very fine and you can only do small batches of flour at a time.

 One last note: This chart is intended only as a starting place to help you research.
 Use this only as a general guide.
-This list is not at all exhaustive.
-There are so many models, makes and brands and the details of each are constantly changing.
-So it really is impossible for me to report on all the features of every type of grinder.
+This list is not at all exhaustive and the models, makes and brands change from year to year.
+Pressures from demand and production also means that the prices and other details may change from time to time.
+So it really is impossible for me to report on all the features and prices of every type of grinder.